-Truus Wijsmuller, or “Auntie Truus” as she was also known, dedicated her life to helping children affected by WWII.
+Truus Wijsmuller, also known as “Auntie Truus,” dedicated her life to helping children affected by World War II.
 She was energetic, cheeky, and fearless — even when facing the Gestapo.

 Born in Alkmaar in 1896, Truus was the daughter of a drugstore worker and a self-employed dressmaker.
 In 1913, she moved to Amsterdam with her family.